vndor/CorgiMVC/README.md

 ## Views

-Views are only attached to controller methods the return `CorgiMVC::getView()`.
+Views are only attached to controller methods that return `CorgiMVC::getView()`.
 That controller will then render the view it belongs to.
 That view will live at `/Views/{controllerClass}/{controllerMethod}.php`

 ### Accessing the Controller Variables